Frequently Asked Questions

 Tolls will be collected when their vehicles pass below the overhead toll-collection gantries.

 If a vehicle does not have an E-ZPass transponder and uses the express lanes, a photograph will be taken of the vehicle's license plate and a bill will be mailed to the registered owner in the amount of the toll, plus an administrative fee.

 Yes.
 Motorists who regularly travel with three or more passengers are encouraged to get an E-ZPass Flex transponder, which can be switched to HOV mode, so they will not be charged for their trip.

 Buses will not need an E-ZPass to use the express lanes.

-Yes, motorcyclists will travel for free and will not need an E-ZPass to use the express lanes.
+Yes, motorcyclists will travel free and will not need an E-ZPass to use the express lanes.

-Any vehicle with two or more axles including motorcycles; mass transit vehicles, commuter buses and school buses; and trucks.
+Any vehicle with two or more axles including motorcycles, mass transit vehicles, commuter school buses, and trucks.